oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_deploy_scripts/README.md

 Connect to your source WebLogic console , using a browser.
 Get the ip of you host workshop server - you can execute the command  **curl ifconfig.co** to get your servers ip

-And use it as http://host_ip:7001/console
+And use it as http://host_ip:7001/console with the following credentials weblogic/welcome1 ( these are the initial source domain credentials).

-with the following credentials weblogic/welcome1 ( these are the initial source domain credentials) Take some time examining the structure of you source domain before to start the migration process with the WDT tool.
+Take some time examining the structure of you source domain before to start the migration process with the WDT tool.

 Then go to the /home/oracle/WLS_deploy_scripts where the WDT is preinstalled, and check the content of the discover_domain.sh utility this tool need the following arguments :

 - ORACLE_HOME
 - DOMAIN_HOME
 - location of the archive file (source.zip)